jpedro/crypto/cli/crypto/README.md

 # crypto

-A small go cli to encrypt and decrypt text.
+Small go cli to encrypt and decrypt text.

 ## Usage